 When self-publishing, cost is almost always a consideration (if you’re not rich)

-With my cover image selected and sent off to the designer, I turned my attention to another key decision: which self-publishing vehicle to use?
+With my cover image selected and sent off to the book cover designer, I turned my attention to another key decision: which self-publishing vehicle to use?

 Seven years ago when I first self-published, my priority was getting my novel into print.
 This time, my priority is reaching a specific audience, most of whom are inclined to read e-books.